 The LA ART’s stations and towers are being designed by RIOS, a world renowned, Los Angeles-based architecture firm.
 ARTT has enlisted experienced advisors to assist with feasibility analysis, design, and implementation of the LA ART.

-LA ART proposes to serve all Dodger home games and events at Dodger Stadium, and is also anticipated to operate daily to serve community members, park visitors, and tourists.
+LA ART proposes to serve all Dodger home games and events at Dodger Stadium, and is also anticipated to operate daily to serve community members, park visitors, and visitors to Los Angeles.
 The proposed route can provide visitor experience in and of itself, offering panoramic views of Los Angeles, Los Angeles State Historic Park, and iconic Dodger Stadium.

 LA ART also has the potential to increase transit access to Los Angeles State Historic Park, the Los Angeles River, and Elysian Park, as well as for neighborhoods including Chinatown, Mission Junction, Cathedral High School, and Solano Canyon.

 The ride is proposed as just over 1 mile, with a short and enjoyable travel time between Union Station to Dodger Stadium of about seven minutes.
-Riders would be able to reserve timed tickets in advance of their desired travel time.
+During event access periods, riders would be able to reserve timed tickets in advance of their desired travel time before and after Stadium events.

 Each of the cabins is expected to accommodate 30 to 40 passengers.
 LA ART would have the flexibility to operate at varying speeds and capacity depending on ridership.
 When many riders are expected, such as before and after Dodger games, LA ART’s cabins can run frequently, and the system could carry up to approximately 5,500 people per hour per direction.